Limitrious/accuracy/readme.md

     - Tridents
     - Splash/Lingering potions
     - Enderpearls
-  - **NEW:** Fully accurate trajectories for bows and normal crossbows, ensuring no recoil or instability.
+  - Fully accurate trajectories for bows and normal crossbows, ensuring no recoil or instability.

 - **Advanced Multishot Arrow Behavior**:
   - **NEW:** Multishot crossbows now fire arrows with a controlled spread: